-The first item in a packing list, whether it’s a trip to China or a trip to Grandma’s, is what bag to bring.
+The first item in a packing list, whether it’s a trip to China or a trip to Grandma’s, is choosing a bag to bring.
 I typically travel for 4-9 weeks at a time, am constantly on the go and travel to many different climates.
 For my lifestyle as a tour guide, being light on my feet is essential.
 Choosing the right bag can make a huge impact on my comfort and flexibility.

 The first constraint is keeping things sized to fit airline carry on rules.
 This is the golden rule of travel for me.
 ALWAYS carry your bags on the plane.
 Nothing can ruin a trip more than a lost bag.
 Believe me, I’ve seen it.
 Travelers who’ve checked their bags usually get them, but for the people who don’t (and let me tell you, it’s more common than you think) it means being distracted and concerned about tracking your stuff down when you should be enjoying what you traveled to see.
 The frustration isn’t worth it.
 Carry your bags on the plane.
 It will increase your chances of a snag-free trip dramatically.